uint4096/string-differ/README.md

-# string-operational-transforms
+# string-differ

 ## Description

-A library to generate and perform operations on strings for operational-transforms implementations.
+A Javascript library to compare and transform strings.
 This library can:

 * Generate operations to convert one string to another string.
 * Apply a given set of operations to a string to transform it into another string.

+This can be useful with operational-transforms implementaions.

 ## Installation

-    npm i --save string-operational-transforms
+    npm i --save string-differ

 ## Usage

 This library uses a rough implementation of Levenshtein's algorithm to calculate the *edit distance* between two strings.
 It assumes that a string can be converted into another using 3 types of operations:
 * **insertion**